bitsofcotton/euhadra/README.md

 hard to read ones before the intruder analyze because the intruder can do so memory addresses to inject codes.
 This method is redusable into recompile/reload the kernel in some interval.
+To guarantee in some range, we need to do them in 2nd order virtual, 1st order not to track memory addresses by low layers, 2nd order to separate each systems by low layers with some whole system cryption.
+So cryption itself is to make hard to read ones when the data is enough, the system should be separated in such system.

 # Detection
 If some process nor datas modified into userland, mostly kernel has the